CHRISHA1122/milestone-project-1/README.md

 ![Header/navbar](assets/readme.images/header-navbar.png)

 The footer was split into three sections with the company logo to the left to mimic the header and made a clickable link that takes the user back to the homepage.
 The middle section was used to give more contact information to the user that is easy to access.
-The final section was used for the company social media links that when clicked would open in a new page.
+The final section was used for the company social media links using [Font awesome](https://fontawesome.com/) that when clicked would open in a new page.
 I also added a note where the copywrite material should be indicating that this site is for educational use only.

 ![Footer](assets/readme.images/footer.png)